Certified simultaneous isotopic approximation of curves via subdivision: Approximating a pair of curves

 \subsection{Shared edges in approximations}

-For the approximations $\cA(f)$ and $\cA(g)$, we call an intersection {\em nontransversal} if the approximations meet on the boundary of a box or the approximations coincide along shared segments.
+For the approximations $\cA(f_1)$ and $\cA(f_2)$, we call an intersection {\em non-transversal} if the approximations meet on the boundary of a box or the approximations coincide along shared segments.

-\begin{definition} A contiguous sequence of boxes with shared segments of $\cA(f)$ and $\cA(g)$ is called a {\em snake}, see Figure \ref{fig:snake_schematic}.
+\begin{definition} A contiguous sequence of boxes $S$ with shared segments or vertices of $\cA(f_1)$ and $\cA(f_2)$ is called a {\em snake} provided that the union of boxes in $S$ is topologically a disk, see Figure \ref{fig:snake_schematic}.
 The boxes where the approximations separate are called the {\em heads} of the snake.
+We call the non-head boxes the {\em interior} of the snake.
 A {\em neighborhood} $\cN(S)$ of a snake is the union of all the neighborhoods of boxes in the snake along with the neighborhoods of the heads of the snake.
-The neighborhood $\cN_i(S)$ is defined similarly. \end{definition}
+The neighborhood $\cN_i(S)$ is defined as $\cN_i(S):=\cN(\cN_{i-1}(S))$. \end{definition}

+The definition of a snake and the properties of boxes accepted by the approximation algorithm lead to many strong properties about the topological behavior of snakes.

+\begin{lemma} Suppose that $S$ is a snake and for every box $B\in S$, $C_1^\times(B)$ and $C_1^{f_1}(B)$ hold.
+Then, every box in the interior of the snake has exactly one component of the approximation. \end{lemma} \begin{proof} Suppose that $B$ is an interior box of the snake with two components of the approximation.
+The two components cannot intersect the same side of $B$ because this would satisfy the conditions of Lemma \ref{lem:multicrossings}, which is not possible.
+Therefore, all four sides of the box must have a point of the approximation.
+This leads to an alternating sign pattern on the vertices of the box, which violates $C_1^{f_1}$ as shown in \citet{PV:2004,PV:2007}. \end{proof}

+\begin{lemma} Suppose that $S$ is a snake and for every box $B\in S$, $C_1^\times(\cN(B))$ holds.
+Let $B_1$ and $B_2$ be in the interior of $S$ such that $B_1$ and $B_2$ share an edge.
+If $B_1$ and $B_2$ are the same size, then the shared approximation passes through that shared edge. \end{lemma} \begin{proof} We first observe that if two sides of $B_1$ and $B_2$ are collinear, then the approximation cannot pass through both sides, as this would satisfy the conditions of Lemma \ref{lem:multicrossings}, which is not possible.
+Wlog, we consider the case where $B_1$ is above $B_2$.
+Up to symmetry, there are two cases to consider.
+If the curve approximation passes from the west to east sides of $B_2$, see Figure \ref{fig:snakeneighbors}(a), then there are not enough sides of $B_1$ for the curve approximation to pass through.
+So, the approximation of the snake does not pass through $B_1$, so $B_1$ is not part of the snake, which is a contradiction.